wp-plugins/easy-image-gallery/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.0.4 =
+Images now use the image's caption rather than title field

 = 1.0.3 =
 Fixes minor bug where JS was loaded onto page when there is no gallery